tracetronic/ecu-test_custom-checks/README.md

     Return messages:
     ---------------------
-     - Possible return messages of the check, displayed in ECU-TEST
+     - Possible return messages of the check, displayed in ecu.test

     Limitations